keesey/jsen/README.md

 	var solver = jsen.solver();

-Now you can use all the global functions in the same manner:
+Now you can use all the functions in the same manner as the global functions:

 	jsen.ecma262.decl(solver); // To make ECMA-262 entities available.
 	solver.decl({